 Traditional Gas Engineer Apprenticeship

 Apprenticeships are the conventional way to train as a gas installer.
-To start a gas apprenticeship, you’ll need to be employed by a Gas Safe Registered employer.
+To start a gas fitter apprenticeship – also known as a heating engineer apprenticeship – you’ll need to be employed by a Gas Safe Registered employer.

 You’ll complete your apprenticeship with the necessary ACS qualifications and usually, you’ll have the opportunity to stay with the company you trained with.